swapUnibaAcademy/PHaSEAPI-integration-in-E-Mealio/README.md

 This will:

 - Start a MongoDB container
-- Automatically restore the precomputed database from `/mongo_dump`
+- Automatically initilize the database
 - Launch the Telegram bot

 ---